-Under the Act, students must participate in education and training until they complete Year 12, attain a Certificate III qualification, or they turn 18 years of age (whichever occurs first).
+Under the Act, students must be engaged in education, training or employment until they complete Year 12, attain a Certificate III qualification, or they turn 18 years of age (whichever occurs first).

 VET qualifications are contained within training packages - sets of nationally endorsed standards and qualifications for recognising and assessing skills in a specific industry, industry sector or enterprise.